 - Intranasal corticosteroids are primarily used to treat perennial allergic rhinitis (PAR) and seasonal allergic rhinitis (SAR) and may be useful in the treatment of some forms of nonallergic rhinitis (Wallace et al, 2008). - Symptoms associated with allergic rhinitis include nasal congestion, rhinorrhea, sneezing and/or nasal itching.
-These symptoms result from a complex allergen-driven mucosal inflammation caused by resident and infiltrating inflammatory cells and a number of vasoactive and proinflammatory mediators (Wallace et al, 2008). - Treatment should consist of patient education, allergen avoidance activities and pharmacological therapies.
+These symptoms result from a complex allergen-driven mucosal inflammation caused by resident and infiltrating inflammatory cells and a number of vasoactive and proinflammatory mediators (Dykewicz et al, 2017; Wallace et al, 2008). - Treatment should consist of patient education, allergen avoidance activities and pharmacological therapies.
 Patients should be educated on how to avoid known triggers, such as aeroallergens, dust mites, molds and irritants whenever possible.
 In addition to environmental control measures, pharmacological therapies may be used to control symptoms. - Intranasal corticosteroids down-regulate the inflammatory response by binding to the intracellular glucocorticoid receptors of inflammatory cells and causing a conformational change, thereby controlling the rate of protein synthesis and suppressing the transcription of cytokine and chemokine genes (Clinical Pharmacology®, 2017). - Most intranasal corticosteroids are approved by the Food and Drug Administration (FDA) for the treatment of PAR and SAR.
-Mometasone (NASONEX®) carries an additional indication for the prophylaxis of SAR.
-NASACORT ALLERGY 24HR® (triamcinolone acetate), FLONASE® ALLERGY RELIEF (fluticasone propionate), FLONASE® SENSIMIST ALLERGY RELIEF (fluticasone furoate), and RHINOCORT® ALLERGY (budesonide) are all FDA-approved for overthe-counter use (Drugs@FDA, 2017). - Nasal polyposis is an inflammatory condition of the nasal and sinus mucosa and usually presents as persistent nasal obstruction (Wallace et al, 200flu8).
-Two currently available intranasal corticosteroids, beclomethasone (BECONASE AQ®) and mometasone (NASONEX®) are also FDA-approved for the management of nasal polyps. - Beclomethasone (BECONASE AQ) and fluticasone propionate are approved for the management of nonallergic rhinitis (eg, infectious rhinitis, hormonal rhinitis and vasomotor nonallergic rhinitis with eosinophilia syndrome).
-Unlike allergic rhinitis, nonallergic rhinitis is characterized by periodic or perennial symptoms that are not a result of immunoglobulin E-dependent events (Wallace et al, 2008). - Beclomethasone (QNASLTM) and ciclesonide (ZETONNA®) are the only two intranasal corticosteroid products formulated as a "dry" nasal aerosol; all other products within the class are formulated as aqueous suspensions. - Recently, VERAMYST[®] (fluticasone furoate) was withdrawn from the market after over-the-counter FLONASE[®] SENSIMISTTM ALLERGY RELIEF (fluticasone furoate) was launched (GlaxoSmithKline press release, 2017; Snyder-Bulik, 2017). - Continuous administration of intranasal corticosteroids is more efficacious than as-needed dosing, and the onset of therapeutic effect occurs between three and twelve hours (Wallace et al, 2008). - As a result of both the route of administration and the relatively low systemic bioavailability of these agents, intranasal corticosteroids are generally not associated with any clinically significant systemic adverse events.
+Mometasone (Nasonex) carries an additional indication for the prophylaxis of SAR.
+Nasacort Allergy 24hr (triamcinolone acetate), Flonase Allergy Relief (fluticasone propionate), Flonase Sensimist Allergy Relief (fluticasone furoate), and Rhinocort Allergy (budesonide) are all FDA-approved for over-the-counter use (Drugs@FDA, 2017). - Nasal polyposis is an inflammatory condition of the nasal and sinus mucosa and usually presents as persistent nasal obstruction (Wallace et al, 2008).
+2 currently available intranasal corticosteroids, beclomethasone (BECONASE AQ®) and mometasone (Nasonex) are also FDA-approved for the management of nasal polyps.
+In September 2017, fluticasone propionate (Xhance) was approved for management of nasal polyps in (Xhance prescribing information, 2017; Optinose press release, 2017). - Beclomethasone (Beconase AQ) and fluticasone propionate are approved for the management of nonallergic rhinitis (eg, infectious rhinitis, hormonal rhinitis and vasomotor nonallergic rhinitis with eosinophilia syndrome).
+Unlike allergic rhinitis, nonallergic rhinitis is characterized by periodic or perennial symptoms that are not a result of immunoglobulin Edependent events (Wallace et al, 2008). - Beclomethasone (Qnasl) and ciclesonide (Zetonna) are the only 2 intranasal corticosteroid products formulated as a "dry" nasal aerosol; all other products within the class are formulated as aqueous suspensions. - Recently, Veramyst (fluticasone furoate) was withdrawn from the market after over-the-counter Flonase Sensimist Allergy Relief (fluticasone furoate) was launched (GlaxoSmithKline press release, 2017; Snyder-Bulik, 2017).
+In January 2016, branded prescription Rhinocort Aqua was discontinued for the US market and over-the-counter Rhinocort Allergy spray was launched instead (AstraZeneca oral communication, 2017).
+Additionally, the prescription intranasal triamcinolone is unavailable per the FDA Orange Book, but the over-the-counter Nasacort Allergy 24hr spray is available (Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, 2017). - Continuous administration of intranasal corticosteroids is more efficacious than as-needed dosing, and the onset of therapeutic effect occurs between 3 and twelve hours (Dykewicz et al. 2017; Wallace et al. 2008). - As a result of both the route of administration and the relatively low systemic bioavailability of these agents, intranasal corticosteroids are generally not associated with any clinically significant systemic adverse events.
 Moreover, drug interactions are limited when administered at recommended doses.
 The most common adverse events include nasal irritation and mild epistaxis. - The agents included in this review are listed in Table 1 by brand name.
 Since there are some branded agents that contain the same generic component, the remaining tables in the review are organized by generic name. - Medispan Class: Nasal Steroids